KABSDTU/kabsdtu.github.io/en/kabs.md

 <h1>KABS</h1>

 <p>
 KABS stands for Koordinator af Bachelor Studiestarten (Coordinator of the bachelor study start).
-There are 32 KABS.
-Every KABS has one or more study lines which they are KABS for.
-All KABS are also responsible for a rustrip, and the two largest trips have two collaborating KABS.There is a total of 30 rustrips, of which 2 are weekend trips, one is a campus trip, and three are one-day trips.
+There are 27 KABS.
+Every KABS has one or more study lines which they are KABS for. <b>All KABS are also responsible for a rustrip, and the two largest trips have two collaborating KABS.There is a total of 30 rustrips, of which 2 are weekend trips, one is a campus trip, and three are one-day trips. </b>
 </p>
 <p>To get in touch with KABS, you are always welcome to contact us on our mail at kabs@pf.dk</p>